bitkub/bitkub-official-api-docs/restful-api.md

 90 | Server error (please contact support)

 # Rate limits
 If the request rate exceeds the limit in any endpoints, the request will be blocked for 30 seconds.
 When blocked, HTTP response is 429 Too Many Requests.
+The limits apply to individual IP address accessing the API.

 |Endpoint   | Rate Limit   |
 | ------------ | ------------ |